Fantasy Farm: History

 Rand Freeland, who valued the giant white pines, bur oaks, and massive elms, the Don river, as well as the diverse wildlife which inhabited the surrounding areas of his new establishment, saw the importance of conservation, as did his good friend Charles Sauriol, who co-founded the Don Valley Conservation Association (DVCA) in 1949.
-The DVCA, of whom Freeland was a passionate member of, was dedicated to preserving the Don Valley as a natural forest and its efforts were especially significant after the devastation caused by Hurricane Hazel in October or 1954.
+The DVCA, of which Freeland was a passionate member, was dedicated to preserving the Don Valley as a natural forest and its efforts were especially significant after the devastation caused by Hurricane Hazel in October or 1954.
 Prior to the hurricane, the Todmorden area had been slated for further development by the city, but as the Don and Humber rivers proved to be vital drainage channels after the flooding caused by the hurricane, authorities came to see the value in Toronto’s ravine system.
 Tormorden mills was soon deemed as one of the number of sites to be kept under preservation by the Metropolitan Toronto and Region Conservation Authority (MTRCA) thanks to its conjoined efforts with the DVCA.
 Freeland often donated the use of Fantasy Farm’s facilities for the DVCA’s events and celebrations, placing the venue as a monumental beacon in the history of the Don Valley’s preservation.